Saturday, October 1, 2022

 Sometimes a person’s religious observance lessens due to stress or emotional issues.
 Enhancing your physical and psychological health will make it easier to increase your observance.
 Three ways of doing that are exercising (including building muscle mass), eating healthy and getting enough sleep.

 It is often much easier than anticipated to get back to an observant lifestyle.
 Just making a few changes can fairly quickly get you back on track.
 Judaism is about having a relationship with God, and like any relationship it is not all or nothing.
 There is nothing hypocritical about doing some mitzvot (or some of the steps below) and not yet doing others.
-Someone who asks, “Why should I eat Kosher if I”m not keeping Shabbat?” is like a guy who asks, “If I can’t stop smoking, why should I take my diabetes medication?”
-Whatever you are able to do to enhance your spiritual health, do it and do it now!
-There isn’t going to be a better time.
-Do your best, and God will help you come back home.
-Soon, it’ll be like you never left.
+Someone who asks, “Why should I eat Kosher if I'm not keeping Shabbat?” is like a diabetic who asks, “If I can’t stop smoking, why should I bother taking my diabetes medication?”
+Whatever you are able to do to enhance your spiritual health, do it and do it today.

 Here is an 8 step plan to get back on track.
 Even doing one step is a tremendous accomplishment.
 Do not fall into the trap of seeing a step that you think you will never be able to do and discarding all of them.
 Also do not fall into the trap of doing just a few of the steps and thinking, “I’m good.
 I did enough.
 I can stop now.”
 A person’s Judaism and connection to God is never stagnant: it is either getting stronger or weaker.
 Be among those who are getting stronger and keep moving forward on this journey.